Michael Cloud: Tenure

 Cloud was sworn in on July 10, 2018.

 In December 2020, Cloud was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 During the 2021 storming of the United States Capitol, Cloud and his colleagues were ushered to a secure location.
 Later, video footage of him surfaced in which he refused to wear a mask, in violation of House rules.

 On January 3, 2023, at the beginning of the 118th Congress, Cloud voted for Jim Jordan to be the U.S. House speaker, in rebuke of House minority leader Kevin McCarthy.

 Cloud voted to provide Israel with support following 2023 Hamas attack on Israel.

 Iraq

 In June 2021, Cloud was one of 49 House Republicans to vote to repeal the AUMF against Iraq.

 Syria

 In 2023, Cloud was among 47 Republicans to vote in favor of H.Con.Res.
 21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Immigration

 Cloud voted against the Further Consolidated Appropriations Act of 2020 which authorizes DHS to nearly double the available H-2B visas for the remainder of FY 2020.

 Cloud voted against the Consolidated Appropriations Act (H.R.
 1158), which effectively prohibits Immigration and Customs Enforcement from cooperating with the Department of Health and Human Services to detain or remove illegal alien sponsors of Unaccompanied Alien Children.
 He demanded answers in October 2024 from the Immigration and Customs Enforcement regarding a report that found nearly 300,000 migrant children disappeared from tracking.

+On his congressional website he states his wife was naturalized and the process took her seven years which should be improved in order to encourage legal applicants that could benefit the country.

+In January 2026, Cloud was named as a founding member of the Sharia-Free America Caucus, which seeks to ban sharia law and prohibit immigration of adherents of sharia (i.e. Muslims).
+In February 2026, The Council on American Islamic Relations (CAIR) quoted Cloud in a statement designating the Sharia Free America Caucus an anti-Muslim hate group.
+CAIR stated that the agenda of the caucus "would effectively ban the practice of the world's second largest religion in the United States."